jkwldn1790/net-report/README.md

 ## Roadmap
+- Move the workload to kubernetes to be scheduled as a cronjob
 - Incorporate flask to present a single webpage with the intention of using prometheus/grafana setup to graph results.